-In general, it was revealed that older people exhibit conflicting feelings about their daily lives in a geriatric residence.
-While they refer to positive aspects as the good relationship between residents and the possibility of getting involved with activities of daily living.
+Our findings support earlier studies that highlight the social isolation and loneliness experienced by older people.
+A wealth of research has revealed that older people exhibit conflicting feelings about their daily lives in a care home.
+While they refer to positive aspects as the good relationship between other older adults in the care homes, and the possibility of getting involved with activities of daily living.

 For many older people, coming to these institutions makes their home, their family, and their friends to become just a story to be told – a life event which becomes alive only in their memories.
-Hence, with all the fragility and limitations inherent in the life cycle, they still need to find the strength to start a new life in their new home, where they meet new friends, and simply live on their lives without their family.
+Hence, with all the fragility and limitations inherent in the life cycle, they still need to find the strength to start a new life in their new homes, where they meet new friends, and simply live on their lives without their family.

 Dennis Relojo-Howell is the founder of Psychreg.